inspec/inspec-aws/docs/resources/aws_auto_scaling_groups.md

 ## Parameters

-This resource does not require any required parameters.
+This resource does not require any mandatory parameters.

 See also the [AWS documentation on Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html).